victorcarrillo/AcademiaQA2021/README.md

 This project is a test suite with several cases for https://www.saucedemo.com/ <br>
 These cases are described in the document "CasosPrueba" and were made on based of the document "Requerimientos".

-The following description is for a Windows OS, if you have any questions, please contact to the author.
+The following description is for a Windows OS, if you have any questions, please contact the author.

 ##Getting Started
    *Download and decompress this project